-You can explore these stunning islands with day boat trips from Dubrovnik.
-The red-roofed villas along the coast cascade the hillsides down in picture-perfect towns like Peljesac Peninsula and Cavtat.
+You can explore these stunning islands by going on boat trips from Dubrovnik.
+Check out the red-roofed villas along the coast cascade the hillsides down in picture-perfect towns like Peljesac Peninsula and Cavtat.

-Dubrovnik is located only a quick drive from Montenegro, a small nation where you can hike on the pine-lined mountain peaks and soak up the hypnotic scenery of its villages.
+Dubrovnik is also beautifully located as it is close to many small Croatian towns and villages, and on top of that, it is just a short drive from Montenegro, a small nation where you can hike on the pine-lined mountain peaks and soak up the hypnotic scenery of its villages.
 So, here are some of the best day trips from Dubrovnik to explore this city at its best.

 Table of Contents